 The saints teach us that our past does not have to determine who we will become.
 No matter what our past might hold, we can have a different future.

 This is a story about a married saint that you might not know.
 His name is Bl.
-Franz Jägerstätter from Austria and he lived in the twentieth century.
+Franz Jägerstätter (1907 - 1943) from Austria and he lived in the twentieth century.
 His early life was not easy, but after being a faithful youth then abandoning the Church, he came to re-embrace his Catholic faith before getting married and starting a family.
-Then he found himself with a tremendous moral dilemma that put everything in his life in the balance.
+Then he found himself with a tremendous moral dilemma that put everything in his life on the line.

 Early Life on the Farm

 Franz was born to Rosalia Huber and Franz Bachmeier in 1907 in Sankt Radegund, Austria.
 Rosalia and Franz were both servants on a farm and were too poor to get married.
 He was raised by his pious maternal grandmother who taught him the basics of the Catholic Faith.
 His father died in World War I before Franz had turned ten years old.

 His life gained much more stability when in 1917 his mother Rosalia married Heinrich Jägerstätter who subsequently adopted Franz.
 Heinrich was a farmer and Franz was soon helping out on the farm with ever increasing responsibility as he grew older.
 Franz never received too much of a formal education due to his farm work, but he did learn to read as his father insisted that he should.